sgmurphy/wordpress-plugins/checkout-plugins-stripe-woo/readme.txt

 4. Express Checkout Button on Checkout Page

 == Changelog ==

+= 1.9.0 - WEDNESDAY, 3rd July 2024 =
+* New: Introduced the "[Payment Element](https://checkoutplugins.com/docs/smarter-way-to-display-payment-methods/)," a smarter way to display payment methods on the checkout page.
+* Improvement: Improved the Express Checkout implementation with link pay support and button customization options.
+* Fix: Fixed the JavaScript error for the "Add Payment Method" option on the My Account page.
+* Fix: Corrected the positioning of the express checkout button on product pages.
+* Fix: Resolved hide/show issues with backend settings for product page options.
+* Fix: Addressed the issue where the Button Width backend option was hidden in some cases.
+* Fix: Fixed the issue where the express checkout separator text was not displayed on the Checkout page in some cases.
+* Fix: Ensured payment options are displayed on the WooCommerce Blocks checkout page.
+* Fix: Fixed UI issues with the sticky button position on mobile devices.
+* Fix: Resolved error notices for undefined variables in local gateways.

 = 1.8.1 - THURSDAY, 2nd May 2024 =
 * Improvement: Modified the statement descriptor param for card payments as per the guidelines by stripe.